MetaMask/metamask-docs/services/concepts/archive-data.md

 #### Custom, team, and growth plans

 No change.
-Same as a standard request
+Same as a standard request.